estivalet/clubinho-runner/README.md

 # 🏃‍♂️💨 Clubinho Runner

-Welcome to **Infinite Run Game**, a thrilling endless runner where you dodge obstacles, collect coins, and test your reflexes as the speed intensifies! 🎮✨
+Welcome to **Clubinho Runner**, a thrilling endless runner where you dodge obstacles, collect coins, and test your reflexes as the speed intensifies! 🎮✨

 ![Gameplay Screenshot](game.jpg)